Troubleshooting Pieces for JetBrains

 Unable to Find the JetBrains Plugin in the JetBrains Marketplace

-If you can't find the Pieces for Developers JetBrains Plugin in the JetBrains Marketplace, you can navigate directly to it using this link.
+If you can't find the Pieces JetBrains Plugin in the JetBrains Marketplace, you can navigate directly to it using this link.

 Updating